paulmillr/read-components/README.md

 ## Component JSON file must have `main` property.

 Every component which is handled by bower must have "main" property in bower.json.
-You can specify this in your own bower.json in overrides section.
+You can specify this in your own `bower.json` in `overrides` section.
+See below for examples.

 ## Why